mementum/backtrader/docs/plotting/plotting.rst

           # Level of transparency to apply to bars/cancles (NOT USED)
           self.bartrans = 1.0

+          # Wether the candlesticks have to be filled or be transparent
+          self.barupfill = True
+          self.bardownfill = True

           # Wether to plot volume or not.
 Note: if the data in question has no
           # volume values, volume plotting will be skipped even if this is True
           self.volume = True